irontec/ivozprovider/doc/sphinx/administration_portal/client/vpbx/routing_endpoints/friends.rst

     secret=friend-password
     fromdomain=ivozprovider-client.sip-domain.com
     insecure=port,invite
+    sendrpid=pai

 .. warning:: *Friends*, like terminals, MUST NOT challenge IvozProvider.
 That's
              why the *insecure* setting is used here.

+.. note:: As from username is used to identify the friend, P-Asserted-Identity must be used to specify caller number.

 Summary
 =======